4 practical business tips to stop the siren song of good times

 When things are going great in your business, it's hard to resist the urge to spend big and make merry.
-Here are four practical tips for making better decisions at those times.
+Here are four practical business tips for making better decisions at those times.

 Business is full of ups and downs.
 These are created by a combination of market forces, luck and our preparedness.
 We, the entrepreneur or business owner, also go through ups and downs.
 When both our business and ourselves are experiencing an up, here’s what can happen.

 On one hand, it’s pretty fantastic when opportunity joins with strength and will.
 Just two years ago the planets aligned to give me a chance to straight-shoot a new client who was (ordinarily) way out of my league.
 But I was in a particularly “go get it” mood at the time, the group wanted what I had to offer and, long story short, I nailed it and we’ve had a great thing going on ever since.